mtrevisan/Boxon/README.md

 <a name="changelog-3.0.0"></a>
 ### version 3.0.0 - 20220216
 - Added `BoxonCoreBuilder` to facilitate the creation of `BoxonCore`: now it is no longer necessary to remember the order in which the methods should be called.
 - Added missing javadoc.
-Enhanced existing javadoc
+Enhanced existing javadoc.
 - Added `BindBitSet` binding for java `BitSet`.
+- Added `Extractor`, used to programmatically extract values from a POJO.
 - Removed `Bits`.
 - Enhanced binding validation.
 - Fixed a concurrency bug on the validation of alternatives.